Franklin Jay Foster, 77, of Danville (formerly of Gibson City), passed away at 8:30a.m. on February 12, 2020 at OSF Sacred Heart Medical Center.

 A lifelong fan of the St. Louis Cardinals and season ticket holder for the Fighting Illini, Jay rarely missed catching the game.
 He spent his free time golfing, playing cards with friends, and going on fishing trips or attending the theatre with family.
 He also enjoyed singing in the local chorale or whenever he felt the urge to share his booming tenor.
 He held an unwavering commitment to his golf game and could be found on the course on any day the weather permitted.

 Jay was only recently diagnosed with myeloma, which he faced with courage and strength, buoyed by the love of his devoted daughters and his many friends within the community.
 His generous heart, strong will and steadfast support will be greatly missed by those who knew and loved him.

 A celebration of life will take place at 10am on Saturday February 22, 2020 at Sunset Funeral Home and Cremation Center in Danville, Illinois, 3940 N Vermilion St. Danville, Illinois 61834 with John Leonard officiating.
 Visitation will be Friday February 21, 2020 from 4pm to 6pm at the funeral home.
 Memorial contributions may be made to OSF Sacred Heart Cancer Center, 812 N. Logan Ave., Danville, IL 61832.

 Please join Jay’s family in sharing photos and memories on his tribute wall at www.sunsetfuneralhome.com

-To send flowers to F. Jay Foster's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of F. Jay Foster, please visit our floral store.